 As the air starts to lose its moisture, our skin, hands, and lips follow suit.
-Sure, you should restock your desk, purse, and bedroom with Chapstick.
-But to score truly gorgeous, soft, touch-me lips, try one or all of these brilliant chapped lip cures.
+Sure, you should restock your desk, purse, and bedroom with Chapstick, but that’s not the only answer for how to get rid of chapped lips.
+To kiss cracked lips goodbye and score a truly gorgeous, soft, touch-me pucker, try one or all of these brilliant chapped lip cures.

 1. Before you wash your face, apply a balm to your lips.
 Your cleanser may actually be drying out your lips—both salicylic acid and benzoyl peroxide disrupt your pH balance and can cause chapping.